Notare/notare/README.md

   </a>
       </p>
-        <p>A website that allows users to discover random Magic: The Gathering cards with just a click of a button.</p>
+        <p>Discover random Magic: The Gathering cards with just a click of a button.</p>
     </td>
   </tr>